-Okra is planted in May; the soil must be warm for proper germination.
+Okra can be planted in May-June; the soil must be warm for proper germination.
 Prepare the soil with fertilizer MicroLife 1 cup for every 2 square feet and plant the seeds spacing them 3 feet.
 Water daily until the plants are 3″ taller.
 Keep watering every other day.
 Weed and mulch with alfalfa hay or pine needles.
 Soaker hoses are great for deep watering through the Houston summer.
 Okra doesn’t like wet feet.
 Always plant on raised beds.

-My favorite variety is Zeebest, produces abundant tender green pods, long and slender without ribs, great flavor and easy to grow, a Texas heirloom.
+My favorite variety is Zeebest, which produces abundant tender green pods, long and slender without ribs, great flavor, and easy to grow, a Texas heirloom.
 Other good varieties are the very attractive red/purple Burgundy and, Clemson Spineless.

 Harvesting must be done every day to ensure you are picking tender pods with the best flavor and texture.
 For Zeebest try to harvest when the pods are less than 4″.
 For other varieties read the packaging.
 Wear a long-sleeve shirt and gloves, okra irritates the skin, and use clippers.